 Generally, multiple parties can be held accountable for construction site accidents.
 Depending on the circumstances of your particular accident, the following parties can be held liable for causing injuries or fatalities at construction sites in Riverside or elsewhere in California:

-Our best construction accident lawyers in California say that construction site accident usually fall into one of the following areas of law:
+Our best construction accident lawyers in Riverside say that construction site accidents usually falls into one of the following areas of law:

 In the vast majority of all construction site injuries and fatalities, negligence is the main factor.
 If your experienced construction accident attorney in Riverside or elsewhere in California can prove that the defendant (the party you are suing) owed you a duty of care, was negligent in causing the accident, and that this breach of duty caused your injuries or harm, you may be entitled to recover compensation.